mushfika-faria-nova/Celloscope/README.txt

 Save this files in c:\xampp\htdocs\ (or whichever directory you installed XAMPP in).

 Navigate to http://localhost/index.html or 127.0.0.1.
 You should see the website.

+#How to name images for slideshow:

+Add as many as images you like but the names should follow the naming convention like ("slide1,slide2,slide3,......,sliden).

+#How to add contents of text files:

+The textfiles should be in similar format

+#For Solution Part:

+Paragraph:01
+Title:
+Description:
+List:

+#For Platform Part:

+For the textpart:

+Paragraph:01
+Title: PLATFORM
+Description:

+And for the platform rows(3 rows fixed):

+Paragraph:01
+Title:
+Image:
+Description:
+Paragraph:02
+Title:
+Image:
+Description:
+Paragraph:03
+Title:
+Image:
+Description: